alexkasema/alx-higher_level_programming/0x00-python-hello_world/README.md

 A Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
 ## 10-check_cycle.c
 A function in C that checks if a singly linked list has a cycle in it.
+## 100-write.py
+A Python script that prints a string.
+Use the function write from the sys module.
+Your script should print to stderr.
+Your script should exit with the status code 1